abdelrahman-elkady/se-tutorial/lab-4.md

 }
 ```

-and now we can start the app with
+and now we can start the app  by running

 ```
 $ npm start